alyxshang/alyxs-tur/README.markdown

 ## ABOUT :books:

 This repository contains the source code for a package repository for a set of packages of my own for the Termux terminal emulator.
 The packages featured in this repository are tools I have developed.
+The packages in this package repository are purely source-based.
+No binaries are shipped to users of Termux.

 ## INSTALLATION :inbox_tray: